stevejhiggs/parcel2-react-types-bug/README.md

 # parcel2-react-types-bug

 Reproduction of bugs generating typescript type in parcel 2 rc0.

+* This appears to be fixed in parcel 2.5 or later *

 ## Bug 1: Error generating types for a library